6,100 Shares in Jones Lang LaSalle Incorporated (NYSE:JLL) Acquired by AIA Group Ltd

 AIA Group Ltd bought a new position in Jones Lang LaSalle Incorporated (NYSE:JLL) in the 3rd quarter, HoldingsChannel reports.
 The institutional investor bought 6,100 shares of the financial services provider’s stock, valued at approximately $1,513,000.

 A number of research analysts have recently commented on JLL shares.
 Zacks Investment Research lowered Jones Lang LaSalle from a “strong-buy” rating to a “hold” rating and set a $268.00 price target for the company. in a report on Tuesday, October 5th.
 Raymond James upped their price target on Jones Lang LaSalle from $282.00 to $302.00 and gave the stock an “outperform” rating in a report on Thursday, November 4th.
-One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Buy” and an average target price of $244.00.
+One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $244.00.

 Jones Lang LaSalle Profile